Outliers

 - CRAN Task View

-- {robustmatrix} (vignette) - Robust covariance estimation for matrix-valued data and data with Kronecker-covariance structure using the Matrix Minimum Covariance Determinant (MMCD) estimators and outlier explanation using and Shapley values.
+- {robustmatrix} (vignette) - Robust covariance estimation for matrix-valued data and data with Kronecker-covariance structure using the Matrix Minimum Covariance Determinant (MMCD) estimators and outlier explanation using Shapley values.

 - Examples of matrix data would be image resolution and repeated measueres (e.g different time points, different spatial locations, different experimental conditions, etc)